umass-compsci-220/umass-compsci-220.github.io/materials/homework/lists-and-closures.md

 #### Note: For the above three functions you must use `keepTrendMiddles`.
 Reduce code duplication among them.

-### `removeExtrema`

-Take in a list of numbers and return a list of numbers with the local extrema from the original list removed.
-A node is considered a local extrema if it is either smaller or larger than both adjacent nodes.

 ### `everyNList`

 Write a function that takes a list of some type `T` and a number `n` (assumed to be a positive natural).
 It should return a list containing every nth element from the input list (the nth, 2nth, 3nth, ...), in the original order.